The Discovery Intake Process to explore new partnerships with Vitalyst for the 2024 – 2025 fiscal year is now open!

 • Capital expenditures and long-term capital assets;

-• General fundraising sponsorships (not to be confused with our fiscal sponsorship program TAPAZ).
+• General fundraising sponsorships (not to be confused with the fiscal sponsorship program TAPAZ);

 The Vitalyst Discovery Process